 If you’re wondering whether Eindhoven is worth visiting on your Netherlands itinerary, you’ve just got to look at the innovative restaurants and retailers to know it is!
 With all the innovations seen across the hospitality and retail industries, it is very easy to understand why the city is known as the capital of Dutch industrial design, famed for its Design Academy and the University of Technology.

 Though, I was really impressed with how the restaurants and retailers use innovative design and hospitality techniques to appeal to local consumers, as well as, visitors to Eindhoven.

 As our minibus left Eindhoven for Rotterdam, I wondered what the urban landscape of Eindhoven would look like in the years to come, as the city of design and innovation continues to evolve once more.

-I hope you enjoyed reading about innovative Eindhoven restaurants and retailers.
+I hope you enjoyed reading about shopping in Eindhoven’s innovative retailers.
 Eindhoven welcomes you to #ShareTheVibe – pin this post to your Pinterest board using the picture below and share across your social media:

 Pin this Post!

 Love The Netherlands?
 Why not check out my other posts:

 *Special thanks to Visit Holland for inviting me on this Eindhoven shopping trip!